Sparkasse Schwyz

 Sparkasse Schwyz AG is a regional savings bank in the Swiss Canton of Schwyz, founded in 1812 and thus one of the oldest banks in continuous operation in the world.
 The bank has offices in Schwyz, Brunnen, Goldau and Küssnacht am Rigi.
 As of 2008, it had 61 employees.
 It is associated with RBA-Holding.

+The bank's main shareholder is the municipality of Schwyz.